travelmarx/spotifyplaylistpython/README.md

 Keep in mind:

 * The registry source is "Azure Container Registry" in your subscription.
 * The App Service uses the admin credentials of the Registry to pull the image.
-The variant below of these steps uses managed identity.
+A variant below of these steps uses managed identity.
 * Check configuration settings with `az webapp config container show -n $SITE_NAME -g $RESOURCE_GROUP`.
 * It may take a few moments for the website to build and deploy.
 Check to the deployment logs to keep an eye on when the site is ready or any problems during the build.